 How much does an annual gas fire service or gas fire safety check cost?

-If you want the reassurance of a full gas fire service (with a safety check included), then you should expect to pay approximately £85 (at the time of writing, August 2022).
+If you want the reassurance of a full gas fire service (with a safety check included), then you should expect to pay approximately £100 (updated for May 2023).

 As you can see there isn’t a huge difference in price between the two.
 Here at Direct Fireplaces we’d strongly recommend opting for the full service with a safety check included.